tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - PROD-ENV to a new TEST-ENV (for testing and Q/A)
 - new version of platform branch
 - Copies options, env vars, resources and other settings
+- Includes RDS in ENV, but no data is copied
+- unmanaged changes are NOT included